asifbacchus/CloudflareDDNS/etc/logwatch/README.md

   - **Use this detail level only when you need to see the entire log file and cannot otherwise access the log file.**
   - Depending on how your logwatch treats this log dump, you may see gibberish control codes like *\e[0m;]*.
 If this is the case, run the script with the `--no-colour` or `--nc` option to remove ANSI colour formatting.

-## Timestamp processing script (/etc/logwatch/scripts/shared/sqfullstampanywhere)
+## Timestamp processing script

+> This file is located within the repo at */etc/logwatch/scripts/shared/sqfullstampanywhere*

 This is basically a modified version of the '*applyeurodate*' script that comes with Logwatch.
 It had to be modified to search within [square brackets] and to accept characters coming before the stamp (i.e. ANSI colour codes).
 If you change the '**stamp**' variable in the updater script to update the timestamp to your liking (which to totally fine!) then you'll probably have to update this file.
 There are two lines you need to modify to suit your new '**stamp**' variable.